StaGill/DenMark/README.md

 ## Repository layout

 - `DenMark/`
-  Core Python implementation of GALAXY (alignment and peak-group functions).
+  Core R implementation of DenMark (grid discretization and main modeling functions).

 - `CodeInPaper/`
-  Scripts used to generate the figures and results in the manuscript (simulation study, macrophage regression data, canine sarcoma data, etc.).
+  Scripts used to generate the figures and results in the manuscript (simulation study, MERFISH mouse brain data and Xenium breast cancer data).

-- `Tutorial_GALAXY.ipynb`
+- `Tutorial_DenMark.rmd`
-  A Jupyter notebook tutorial that walks through aligning two MALDI datasets (e.g., Week 2 and Week 5 regression samples) and preparing them for joint segmentation.
+  An RMarkdown tutorial that walks through two single-cell resolution datasets (MERFISH mouse brain and Xenium breast cancer data).

 - `LICENSE`
   License for using and modifying this code.